 We fed the parsed game states into two different learning algorithms: a recurrent neural network (RNN), specifically a long short-term memory layer (LSTM) followed by a standard linear output layer; and random forests (Ho 1995).
 RNNs are designed to store and recall information from earlier inputs, making them ideal for learning about sequences of information (Hochreiter and Schmidhuber 1997).
 By learning to process the game states in order, we could take advantage of this memory to attempt to reconstruct the sequence of unit build actions performed by the player, and then to apply that learning to a new game situation.

-In our testing, the LSTM and random forests approaches were both successful in predicting output actions on a small test set with a high degree of accuracy!
+In our testing, the RNN was by far the most successful in predicting output actions on a small test set.
+In an average game, it predicted approximately 30 percent of non-null actions exactly correctly.
+On the other hand, it also over-predicted many actions near their actual timing, showing low precision.
 We also measured the "time-warp edit distance," a weighted measurement of the divergence of the sequence of predicted actions from the actual game replay.
 We found that, after training, we could achieve a fairly small time-warp edit distance on the test set, indicating that our predicted sequence had relatively small magnitudes of mistimed and mispredicted actions.
+Overall, the RNN showed promise as a starting point for this type of imitation, but it is not a perfect solution.

 The next phase of the project is to integrate player imitation learning into an actual StarCraft bot.
 This would enable us to test our predictions on live games.
 Showing recordings of these games to experts, we can gain additional insights into how well our player imitation matches a real player's strategies, and how to make it feel more player-like.
 Further in the future, we hope to expand our imitation learning to include tactical decisions about attack, defense, and unit micromanagement.